onodera-lab/onodera-lab.github.io/_pages/openings.md

 ---

 # Open positions
+We are always looking for new group members who are excited about science and engineering!
+Since you will be joining a new lab (as I experienced personally during my postdoc), you will have the rewarding opportunity to shape both the lab culture and the research direction.
+You will be based in Toronto, a vibrant city with a strong [AI](https://vectorinstitute.ai) and [Quantum](https://cqiqc.physics.utoronto.ca) community.

+The research in our group is highly interdisciplinary, and we welcome students with diverse backgrounds, including Electrical Engineering, Physics, and Computer Science.
+Projects in this lab are designed to have both experimental and theoretical components, so students with either background are encouraged to apply.
+If you are interested, please send me an email at t.onodera@utoronto.ca.
+Note that the application deadline for the academic year 2025 is **January 9, 2025**, please visit the [U of Toronto ECE department website](https://www.ece.utoronto.ca/graduates/#apply-now) for application details.

+Finally, we are always looking for highly motivated undergraduate students who would like to work on a project either for a summer internship or their thesis.
+Interested students are encouraged to send me an email at t.onodera@utoronto.ca, with a description of their background and interest.

 <!-- **We are currently open for PhD and postdoc applications related to our ERC CoG grant.
 The positions are mostly related to the Electron Pair Microscopy projects.**